MeeToo: An App Against Gender-Based Violence in Kazakhstan

 Warning: This story discusses gender-based and intimate partner violence.

 Umit and her children are survivors of domestic violence.
 They left an abusive home in the early days of the COVID-19 pandemic.
 To help her take this courageous step, Umit turned to Zan Talaby, a women’s center she discovered on social media.
-There, she and her children found the necessary social, psychological, and legal support to begin building this new, happier chapter of their lives.
+There, she and her children found the necessary social, psychological, and legal support to begin building this new, positive chapter of their lives.

 Women learn about MeeToo’s features for combatting and preventing gender-based violence.